r-malav/AEM-Question-and-answer/README.md

-Providing 100+ coding-specific questions and answers for AEM is a massive undertaking.
-To make this useful for your interview, I have structured this into **categories** with the actual **Java/HTL/JavaScript code** for each.

----

 ### Part 1: Page Properties & Resource API (Coding)

 **1. How do you get a Page object from a Resource?**